thalescm/my-brunch-with-sass-and-jade/README.md

 * Added authentication abstractions (`SessionController`, `LoginView` etc).
 * CommonJS is used instead of AMD, because it's easier to use & debug.

-## Difference from Brunch with Chaplin
+## Differences from Brunch with Chaplin
 [Brunch with Chaplin](https://github.com/paulmillr/brunch-with-chaplin) is a default application skeleton for Brunch.
 * Sass now used in place of Stylus.